Compton Acres

 The area is a popular residential location for commuters into the centre of Nottingham, approximately three miles away on the north bank of the River Trent, although about 9% of workers are based at home in a growing segment of self-employed workers.

 History

 Before construction of the estate, the area was mainly marshland punctuated with willow trees, many of which have been incorporated into the leafy feel of the area.
 In the estate there are open greens, parks and tree lined paths.
 A proportion of the estate to the east sits on a former waste tip.
 There are ponds scattered across the area where many families go to feed the ducks.

+Economy

+Wattbike is near Ruddington Lane tram stop.